-How Big Of a Generator do I Need For My House will guide you through choosing a generator that fits well in your need by following just some simple steps.
+How Big Of a Generator Do I Need For My House will guide you through choosing a generator that fits well in your need by following just some simple steps.

 One of the most difficult purchasing decisions is choosing a generator that can be able to generate power for all your needs.

-If a generator cannot meet all your specific requirements then it is no good, whether it is a standby or a prime generator.
+If a generator cannot meet all your specific requirements, then it is no good, whether it is a standby or a prime generator.

-Determining the exact size of the generator you need involves several factors and considerations
+Determining the exact size of the generator you need involves several factors and considerations.

-Choosing between single phase, 3 phase, kilowatt, welder, motor starting or standby generators can be a daunting task.
+Choosing between single-phase, 3-phase, kilowatt, welder, motor starting or standby generators can be a daunting task.

 This article is compiled to help you avoid such confusion and help you have a better idea of how the process of generator sizing works.